List of Modern Family characters: Alex Dunphy

 It is established in the episode "Tableau Vivant" that Alex is a light sleeper, as she was surprisingly energetic when staying awake nearly a whole night thinking about her upcoming art project.
 The episode "Heart Broken" reveals that Alex suffers from hemophobia.
 In the second episode of Season 5 onwards, she starts wearing new glasses.
 In Season 6, Alex seeks the best college to enroll in and thinking about getting away from her family for a while.
 While Alex was not accepted into Harvard, she was accepted into Caltech, where she has been attending since the start of Season 7.
 She had to take a leave of absence due to getting mono, but eventually graduated.
-She was dating Sanjay Patel until he broke up with her in "The Closet Case."
+She was dating Sanjay Patel until he broke up with her in "The Closet Case".
+Alex is also encouraged by her grandfather Jay in her pursuits, through his belief that she will eventually inherit the position of "leader" of the family after him, as the two smartest members of the family.

 In season 8, she has a relationship with Ben (Joe Mande), who works at Pritchett's Closets & Blinds, but later breaks up with him.
 In the season 9 episode "Royal Visit," she starts dating Bill (Jimmy Tatro), a firefighter who rescued her when she burned a bagel in her room's microwave.
 Though he is handsome and muscular, Alex is a bit ashamed because he is not very intellectual, and they later break up.
 In the series finale, as a researcher for Caltech, Alex moves to Switzerland to participate in a major new project, and begins dating her former professor, Arvin.